Geodesic intersections: Implementation

 \section{Implementation}

 The methods described in this paper are included in version 2.3 of GeographicLib \citep{geographiclib23}.
 The core methods are provided by the C++ class {\tt Intersect}.
 This can utilize the solution of the geodesic problem in terms of Taylor series (suitable for $\abs f \le \frac 1{50}$) or elliptic integrals (suitable for any value of $f$).
-The library also includes a utility, {\tt IntersectTool}, which allows intersections to be computed on the command line.
+However, remember that the testing for these methods has been limited to $\abs n \le 0.12$; so this class should not be used for more eccentric ellipsoids.
+The library also includes a utility, {\tt IntersectTool}, that allows intersections to be computed on the command line.

 The routines are optimized by the use of the {\tt GeodesicLine} class.
 This describes a geodesic specified by a starting point and azimuth.
 Once this has been set up, computing positions at an arbitrary displacement along the line is about two times faster than solving the direct geodesic problem afresh.
 The major computational cost is then the solution of the inverse problem in Step 2 of the basic algorithm.